Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 Apart from price, private residential developments in the OCR are also characteristically larger in scale and the tenure of these properties is usually 99-year leasehold.

 The generous sizing and greater unit count of OCR developments also allow for a range of eye-catching facilities, thereby making it attractive amongst young couples and millennial families.
+The OCR led price growth in the first quarter of 2026, a reminder that mass-market demand can outpace the prime segment within a single cycle.

 Golden Tips to Spot a Good Investment Property